-The carrying amount of the parent Company's investments in subsidiaries is the most significant item on the parent Company balance sheet and at risk of irrecoverability as certain subsidiaries have historically been loss-making.
-The estimated recoverable amount of investments is subjective due to the inherent uncertainty in judgements and estimates used in the impairment test.
+The carrying amount of the parent Company's investments in subsidiaries is the most significant item on the parent Company balance sheet and at risk of irrecoverability as certain subsidiaries have historically been loss-making and the subsidiaries are now going through a phase of disposing of their final properties.
+The estimated recoverable amount of investments is subjective due to the inherent uncertainty in judgements and estimates used in the impairment test i.e. the value of the investment properties held for sale (as described in the risk above).
+The risk has increased this year due to the fact that the value of the investment represents predominantly the investment properties held for sale in the subsidiaries.
+Due to the volatility in this balance (as the majority of these have been disposed of during the year) there is an increased risk that the investment is no longer supported by the net assets of the subsidiaries.